-The CFAES Office of Research and Graduate Education and the Grant Development Support Unit (GDSU) are once again offering CFAES faculty the opportunity to travel to Washington, DC.
-The Grant Development Support Unit will arrange a group visit (2-3 days) in May 2018.
+Each year, the CFAES Office for Research and Graduate Education and the Grant Development Support Unit (GDSU) arrange for CFAES faculty to travel to Washington, DC.
+Typically, a group visit is arranged for 2-3 days in May.
 This trip allows researchers to become more competitive by providing an opportunity to visit with federal program officers.
 This enables researchers to determine whether their basic concept is a good fit with the sponsor's mission, to seek advice concerning project design and appropriate funding track, and to better understand the peer review process.
 Meetings with program officers will take place at federal agency offices in Washington, D.C.

 Faculty from the College of Education and Human Ecology will also accompany the CFAES group this year, through the EHE program, to encourage collaborative grant seeking.
 We hope to provide this experience to 6-8 CFAES faculty, determined through the competitive application process.
 Applications will be accepted from any interested faculty member; however, priority will be given to those with the rank of Assistant Professor, especially those who have grant writing experience.

 Interested individuals should e-mail a single PDF document to firstname.lastname@example.org containing the following: